 - Many hedgehogs will accept traditional foods softened with warm water.

-- Chicken, turkey and beef can be ground in the blender.
-Can be added to powdered regular food or feed alone.
+- Chicken, turkey and beef can be ground in the blender and added to powdered regular food or fed alone.

 Crumbling Crickets and Mashing Mealies

-- The exoskeletons of many insets and the crunchiness of freeze dried bugs may present a problem for hedgehogs that have trouble chewing.
+- The exoskeletons of many insects and the crunchiness of freeze dried bugs may present a problem for hedgehogs that have trouble chewing.

 - Insect crumble can be fed alone or mixed with other foods.